enplotz/fsinf-homepage/wp-content/plugins/bootstrap-admin/readme.txt

 A clean, minimalistic administration theme implementing Twitter's Bootstrap.
 If you want to learn more about bootstrap go ahead and take a look here: http://twitter.github.com/bootstrap

+#WP35: I Pledge to optimize this plugin fot WordPress 3.5 the day it is released.

 This project was built for the http://openstores.gr network of stores.
 This plugin will continue to be improved.

-So far these things have been done:
+This plugin includes:

 * General styling of the wordpress admin area
 * Admin menu sub-menus as bootstrap popovers (they're actually very beautiful!)
-* Bootstrap Icons for a lot of things
+* Bootstrap Icons for a lot of things (using a bootstrap icon font)
 * Default WordPress forms theming
 * Buttons theming
 * Postboxes theming